angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 - jQuery has a function called `appendTo()` that allows you to select HTML elements and append them to another element.

-For example, if we wanted to move target4 from our right well to our left well, we would use:
+For example, to move target4 from id with "right-well" to  id with "left-well":

 ```javascript
 $("#target4").appendTo("#left-well");